Flakka Drug Use is Widespread throughout South Florida

 Addiction to this drug is serious and must be treated quickly.
 Treatment centers in Miami are widely available, so seek out the support of one of these facilities today.
 Don't hesitate in getting help.

-How Do Drugs Affect Your Brain?
+How Do Drugs like Flakka Affect Your Brain?

 Most addictive drugs work by targeting your brain's reward system.
 Dopamine, the neurotransmitter found in the parts of the brain that control movement, emotion, and pleasure, is triggered by the use of drugs or alcohol.
 By flooding your brain circuit with dopamine, you feel the euphoria (or "high") associated with drug abuse.